-(lutheries)² is a scientific & musical exhibition conceived in 2018 with Lutherie Urbaine and Laurent Le Gall.
+(lutheries)² is a scientific & musical exhibition conceived in 2018 with Lutherie Urbaine.
 It was intended to introduce people of all ages to the relationships between scientific and musical thinking through interaction with unusually-crafted acoustic, electronic, and digital musical instruments.
 Illustrated, easy-to-follow panels were displayed along the interactive journey to elaborate on the technical functioning and cultural use of the instruments.

 The visit tour consisted in seven areas.
 A first area (History) introduced the links between technique, science, and technology by recounting the evolution of lutheries.
 The following areas recounted this historical course through the discussion of several notions linking science with music (Harmony, Acoustics, Timbre, Electronics, and Digital Technology, with devices and software from the ISMM group of IRCAM).
 The tour finally came out on an area dedicated to play (Rhythm).
 An educational kit accompanied the exhibition and described several fun activities conceived for each of the notions developed in the areas.

 Workshop @ Centre Pompidou, Paris, Fr (March 2019)

 ‘Behavioral Matter’ is a multi-disciplinary, international, and public research-creation workshop created by the Reflective Interaction group of EnsadLab, in partnership with the Humboldt-Universität zu Berlin.
 It intends to question and test the notion of behavior in relation to matter and materials, objects and techniques, as well as to living or semi-living systems.
 My main contribution consisted in collaborating with researchers and students in sciences, humanities, art and design, to explore how interactive machine learning could be applied to the development of behavioral objects.